citp/privacy-policy-historical/w/wi/wik/wikitechguru.com.md

-> *The following text is extracted and transformed from the wikitechguru.com privacy policy that was archived on 2015-12-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151207160118id_/http%3A//www.wikitechguru.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the wikitechguru.com privacy policy that was archived on 2016-05-31.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20160531212924id_/http%3A//wikitechguru.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy - Wiki Tech Guru
+# Our Privacy Policy | Wiki Tech Guru

 This Privacy Policy governs the manner in which Wiki Tech Guru collects, uses, maintains and discloses information collected from users (each, a “User”) of the [wikitechguru.com](http://www.generateprivacypolicy.com/account/policies/edit/wikitechguru.com) website (“Site”).
 This privacy policy applies to the Site and all products and services offered by Wiki Tech Guru.